Every mother I know is constantly looking for weight gain foods for babies. Mommies are always worried about “How to increase baby’s weight?”

 As always I want to stress on the fact that breast milk is the best and only way to go if your child is under 6 months.
 Feed your baby till it seems satisfied and at regular intervals from both the breasts.

-So mommies, take out your shopping list and add these weight gain foods for babies on them and head out to the market to buy them!
+So mommies, take out your shopping list and add these weight gain foods on them and head out to the market to buy them!